|

 Today and during

-in a haunting service known as the Tenebrae service ("tenebrae" meaning
+sung in a haunting service known as the Tenebrae service ("tenebrae"

-"shadows"), which is basically a funeral service for Jesus.
-During the Matins
+meaning "shadows"), which is basically a funeral service for Jesus.

-During the Triduum, the Matins and Lauds readings come from the following
+the Matins and Lauds readings come from the following day's readings

-day's readings each night because the hours of Matins and Lauds were pushed
+each night because the hours of Matins and Lauds were pushed back so

-service are those for Maundy Thursday, the readings for Maundy Thursday's
+tenebrae service are those for Maundy Thursday, the readings for Maundy

 Legend says that the tree upon which Judas hanged himself was the Cercis

-beautiful tree, native to the Mediterranean region, with brilliant deep pink
+is a beautiful tree, native to the Mediterranean region, with brilliant

 Footnotes:

-relates to Israel's fate as typified by Judas's body bursting open, etc.
+this relates to Israel's fate as typified by Judas's body bursting

 |